Clay pebbles, more than just ornamental

-Thanks to its 100% mineral content, this product is useful for drainage, repotting and also decoration!
+Thanks to its 100% mineral content, clay balls are useful for drainage, repotting and also decoration!

 Uses of clay pebbles